 This work draws substantively from previous work in feedforward linewidth stabilization [9][10].
-The beam from a $2 \mu m$ laser (e.g. [11]) will be split in two via a 90:10 beam splitter, with the bulk of the beam being sent into a fibre-optic delay line of approximately 100m (approximately 400ns delay).
-While the light propagates through the delay line, the remaining fraction of the beam is sent into a homodyne interferometer to measure its phase error.
+As detailed in Fig. 1, the beam from a $2 \mu m$ laser (e.g. [11]) will be split in two via a 50:50 beam splitter, with the bulk of the beam being sent into a fiber-optic delay line of approximately 15 m (approximately 75 ns delay).
+While the light propagates through the delay line, the other fraction of the beam is sent into a homodyne Mach-Zehnder interferometer to measure its phase error.

 The interferometer consists of splitting the incoming beam in half, passing one half through a delay line, and interfering the delayed half with the direct beam in a 90° optical hybrid.
 To maintain the interferometer response in the linear regime around 45° phase difference between legs, a control element on the delay line will adjust the delay to compensate for drifting.
 Both a piezoelectric fiber stretcher and thermoelectric expansion of the fiber are being considered for this control element, driven by the Moku analog outputs through a control circuit.
-As the fiber stretcher fiber has notable attenuation at 2 μm, the split between the delayed and direct paths may be adjusted to 75:25 to provide a more balanced input at the 50:50 recombination.
-The light output of the hybrid is then converted into electrical signals using a single or pair of balanced photo-detectors.
+Additionally, feedback to the temperature of the laser diode may be used to retain the frequency locked to an interferometer.
+The light output of the hybrid is then converted into electrical signals using a photo-detector, and decomposed into component frequencies by the Moku Spectrum Analyzer.
+This is normalized by the bandwidth of each frequency bin to yield an amplitude spectral density, or the root mean square noise power spectrum.
+Via a measurement of the amplitude of the fringe over a full 2π sweep, this is converted from volts to radians.
+This equates to a measurement of the correlation of the phase deviations between the direct and delayed beams, allowing for a measurement of the frequency noise, related by $\phi(t) = 2\pi f(t)/\tau$, with τ representing the relative delay between the two arms.

 A whitening filter between the photodetectors and the ADC suppresses the contribution of the ADC noise to the measurement by increasing the magnitude of high-frequency components which are lower amplitude without amplifying the DC component such that it saturates the ADC.
-The balanced photodetectors allow for an increased rejection of intensity noise in the phase noise measurement if the intensity noise proves to be a limiting error source in the accurate phase noise measurement.
-Digital and/or analog circuitry then processes this measured phase noise into a phase correction RF signal to control an electro-optic modulator at the end of the primary branch's delay line.
-Following the application of this correcting frequency shift, the resultant laser output is expected to be of a much narrower linewidth.
-The final laser output is then reassessed for phase noise using another stage of homodyne interferometry as described before to quantify the reduction in noise.
+A pair of balanced photodetectors allow for an increased rejection of intensity noise in the phase noise measurement if the intensity noise proves to be a limiting error source in the accurate phase noise measurement.
+Digital circuitry in the Moku then processes this measured phase noise to apply the stabilizing signals to the locking actuators and into a phase correction RF signal to control an electro-optic modulator at the end of the primary branch's delay line.
+Following the application of this correcting frequency shift, the resultant laser output is expected to contain reduced phase noise.
+The final laser output is then re-assessed for phase noise using another stage of homodyne interferometry as described before to quantify the reduction in noise.